-2. Initial supports available to primary schools in the Gaeltacht new to the Scheme during the action-planning phase (May to June 2022)
+2. Initial supports available to primary schools in the Gaeltacht new to the Scheme during the action-planning phase (April to June 2023)

-During the action-planning development phase, the following additional supports will be provided for primary schools joining the Scheme (May to June 2022):
+During the action-planning development phase, the following additional supports will be provided for primary schools joining the Scheme (April to June 2023):

-- In the case of primary schools with teaching principals: two additional principal release/administrative days with substitute cover will be provided for teaching principals to support the development of an action plan to strengthen immersion education. - In the case of primary schools with administrative principals: one additional release/administrative day with substitute cover will be provided for one member of the teaching staff to support the administrative principal in the action-planning processes.
-These release days must be used in the period from March to June 2022 for the purpose of consulting with the school community and/or progressing the actionplanning process. - Advisory visits from the Inspectorate will provide support and feedback to schools on the school improvement action-planning process. - Additional CPD will also be provided by COGG. - 3.
-Additional resources and supports available to primary schools in the Gaeltacht new to the Scheme during the first phase of implementation (September 2022 August 2023)
+- In the case of primary schools with teaching principals: two additional principal release/administrative days with substitute cover will be provided for teaching principals to support the development of an action plan to strengthen immersion education. - In the case of primary schools with administrative principals: one additional release/administrative day with substitute cover will be provided for one member of the teaching staff to support the administrative principal in the action-planning process.
+These release days must be used in the period from April to June 2023 for the purpose of progressing the action-planning process. - Advisory visits from the Inspectorate will provide support and feedback to schools on the school improvement action-planning process. - Additional CPD will also be provided by COGG. - 3.
+Additional resources and supports available to primary schools in the Gaeltacht new to the Scheme during the first phase of implementation (September 2023 August 2024)

-Following the approval of schools' action-plans, schools new to the Scheme will be eligible to access additional resources and supports in 2022/23 to assist them in the implementation of their action plans.
+Following the approval of schools' action-plans, schools new to the Scheme will be eligible to access additional resources and supports in 2023/24 to assist them in the implementation of their action plans.

-Irish-language support hours: From September 2022, additional Irish-language support hours will be allocated to primary schools participating in the Scheme whose action plans have been approved to fulfil the language-based criteria to strengthen immersion education.
+• Irish-language support hours: From September 2023, additional Irish-language support hours will be allocated to primary schools participating in the Scheme whose action plans have been approved to fulfil the language-based criteria to strengthen immersion education.